DataDog/documentation/content/en/integrations/guide/aws-integration-with-terraform.md

 ## Setup Datadog integration IAM role

 Configure permissions for the IAM role used by Datadog to query AWS APIs on your behalf.
 Use [All Permissions][4] to take advantage of every AWS integration offered by Datadog.
 As other components are added to an integration, these permissions may change.
-If you would like to use Datadog’s Cloud Security Posture Management product, you must also add additional permissions by attaching the AWS [SecurityAudit Policy][5] to the role.
+To use Datadog’s Cloud Security Posture Management product, you must also add additional permissions by attaching the AWS [SecurityAudit Policy][5] to the role.

 The script below creates the Datadog IAM policy inside your AWS account.
 Update these parameters before running the script: